 The plot was only so-so for me.
-The “who or what is Karou?” question was interesting, as was Karou trying to manage her double life as Chimaera’s errand girl and gifted art student.
+The “who or what is Karou?” question was interesting, as was Karou trying to manage her double life as an errand girl for strange errands and gifted art student.
 But once Akiva showed up and the story moved into the romance angle, I didn’t like it quite so much.
 Yes, there was a very good reason for the insta-love, but I didn’t like it, nor did I like how large a part of the plot it was.

 One thing I definitely have to give this book kudos for is the writing.
 It’s poetic – but not cheesy, overly wordy, trying-to-sound-literary poetic.
 More like elegant, graceful, beautiful poetic.

 Overall, I liked the characters for the most part (actually, except for Akiva, I didn’t have a problem with any of them), and I loved the writing, but the plot was just “meh” for me.
 I’m not sure if I’m going to read the sequel, Days if Blood and Starlight.
 Honestly, I wish Laini Taylor had just written another sequel to Blackbringer.

 The Daughter of Smoke and Bone series:

 - Days of Blood and Starlight